This Article Is About Updated VA Guidelines On Charge Offs And Collections

 - Borrowers do not have to pay off open collection accounts

-- Need to work with a mortgage lender that have no mortgage lender overlays on VA Home Loans
+- Need to work with a lender that has no overlays on VA Home Loans

 - If this is the case, borrowers have other options

-- The Gustan Cho Team at Loan Cabin Inc. has ZERO OVERLAYS on government and conventional loans
+- Gustan Cho Associates Mortgage Group has ZERO OVERLAYS on government and conventional loans

-Veteran Borrowers looking to qualify for VA Loan with a direct lender with no mortgage overlays, please contact us at The Gustan Cho Team at Loan Cabin Inc. at 262-716-8151 or text us for faster response.
+Veteran Borrowers looking to qualify for VA Loan with a mortgage company licensed in multiple states with no lender overlays on government and conventional loans, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
 Or email us at firstname.lastname@example.org.
+The team at GCA Mortgage Group is available 7 days a week, evenings, weekends, and holidays.